IftekharPriyo/social-buddy/README.md

 Features
 ------
 - Render newsfeed UI from fakedata
--Render corresponding comments from certain fake data when someone enters the post
+- Render corresponding comments from certain fake data when someone enters the post

 Run Locally
 ------